mgoberg/jims/README.md

 JIMS, short for Java Inventory Management System, is a comprehensive inventory management application developed in Java.
 The system provides a user-friendly graphical interface using Java Swing, leverages Maven for project management, and stores inventory data in MongoDB for efficient and scalable data management.

-## Introduction

-JIMS aims to simplify the process of managing inventory for businesses by providing an intuitive and reliable system.
-It offers features for user authentication, allowing controlled access to the inventory management functionalities.
-The integration of MongoDB ensures a robust and scalable database solution for storing and retrieving inventory data.

 ## Features

 - **🔐 User Authentication:**